What are the Geosciences?

 - PHYS 125, 126 (with 135,136 labs) or PHYS 153, 154 (with 163, 164 labs)

-- Recommended: BIOL 226 and additional courses are recommended when paleontology is a major intent.
+- Recommended: BIOL 226 and additional courses are recommended when paleontology is a major interest.

-- All courses for the minor must be completed with grade of C or higher.
+- All courses for the minor just be completed with a grade of C or higher